 Q: Why do investors care so much about pricing precision in Rancho Mission Viejo?

-A: Investors rely on fixed return thresholds that account for HOA fees, taxes, insurance, and maintenance.
-Even small pricing gaps can eliminate profitability and immediately disqualify a home from investor consideration.
+A: Investors rely on fixed return thresholds that account for Mello-Roos, HOA fees, taxes, insurance, and maintenance reserves.
+Even a 2 percent pricing gap eliminates profitability and immediately disqualifies a home from investor consideration.

 Example: